laravel/docs/collections.md

 <a name="method-collect"></a>
 #### `collect()` {#collection-method}

-The `collect` method returns a new `Collection` instance with the items in this collection:
+The `collect` method returns a new `Collection` instance with the items currently in the collection:

     $collectionA = collect([1, 2, 3]);